MayankBambal/dl_50/docs/faq.md

 - Contribute to open-source ML projects
 - Follow latest research papers
 - Consider advanced courses or specializations
+- Celebrate completing your 2025 resolution! 🎉

+### Q: How can I stay motivated to finish by December 31st, 2025?

+**A:** Here are proven strategies:
+- **Start today** - Don't wait for the "perfect time"
+- **Track your progress** - Mark off completed days in the main README
+- **Share your commitment** - Tell others about your goal (accountability helps!)
+- **Use #50DaysDeepLearning** - Share milestones on social media
+- **Remember your why** - Visualize completing your 2025 resolution
+- **Consistency over intensity** - Better to do 1 hour daily than 7 hours once a week
+- **If you miss a day** - Don't give up!
+Just pick up the next day.
+The deadline is December 31st—you have time to catch up.

 ## Course Structure